Are you ready to learn…

 Schisandra – The Five Flavor Fruit

-One thing I have to talk about for talking about the five tastes is schisandra, which is also known as the five flavor fruit.
-This is one of the top herbs in Chinese medicine that does wide range of different things.
-Here’s the cool thing about it, it’s sort of claim to fame, one of them anyway, is that it has all five flavors within it.
+One thing I have to talk about when discussing the five tastes is Schisandra, which is also known as the five flavor fruit.
+This is one of the top herbs in Chinese medicine that does a wide range of different things.

-Now, when you taste is schisandra, you’ll predominantly noticed the sour taste.
-Sometimes people also talk about astringent taste, which is sometimes called the six taste, but sometimes it’s all labeled like a mouth feel.
-You’ll notice that sour taste, but if you taste more subtly, if you kind of tune your sense as to what’s going on, you’ll notice there’s some pungency there, some bitterness, some saltiness, and some sweetness as well.
+Now, when you taste Schisandra, you’ll predominantly notice a sour taste.
+There’s also the astringent taste, which is sometimes called the six taste, but sometimes it’s labeled a mouth feel instead.
+This is characterized by a drying sort of action, like the water in your mouth is disappearing.
+Predominately, you’ll notice that sour taste, but if you taste more subtly if you tune your senses into what’s going on, you’ll notice there’s some pungency there, some bitterness, some saltiness, and some sweetness as well.

-So, what that means is that schisandra is working on all five elements.
+What that means is that Schisandra is working on all five elements.
 It’s corresponding to all those different meridians and thus it is doing a lot within the human body.
-People sometimes ask me, what does schisandra do?
+People sometimes ask me, what does Schisandra do?
 I say a little bit of everything.
-It’s really amazing thing, so if you want to sort of understand the five flavors a little bit more, I do recommend you try some schisandra and tune your senses subtlely to those five flavors and you’ll get an experience kind of unlike anything else you’ll ever see because things tend to not have all five flavors within one substance.
+It’s really amazing thing, so if you want to sort of understand the five flavors a little bit more, I do recommend you try some Schisandra and you’ll get an experience kind of unlike anything else you’ll ever see because things tend to not have all five flavors within one substance.

-There’s a lot more that can be said about the five elements and the five tastes, but I hope you enjoyed this video and got something out of it.
-Thanks for listening.
+There’s a lot more that can be said about the five elements and the five tastes, but I hope you enjoyed this introduction.

 - Watermelon Rind Drink - March 1, 2023

 - Balanced and Herbal Oatmeal Recipe - December 3, 2022

 Is there a contraindication between taking Shisandra and desiccated thyroid pills- 30 mg